nidhi-2619/DSA_practice/README.md

 # DSA_practice
-This repository contains the problems of dsa topic
+This repository contains the problems of dsa topic and patterns